Cyrus Sahukar: Live events

 Cyrus has hosted over 3000 live events.
-His first awards show was as a VJ for MTV India’s event, Lycra MTV style awards (2007).
-Sahukar has been invited to host the launch of various luxury brands in India which include Adidas, Erricson, Samsung, Puma, and others.
+His first awards show was as a VJ for MTV India's event, Lycra MTV style awards (2007).
+Sahukar has been invited to host the launch of various luxury brands in India which include Adidas, Ericsson, Samsung, Puma, and others.
 He began his collaboration with Tata Motors in 2015.
 He was also the host of the Huawei P9 launch event (2016).
 His next hosting for Tata Motors was alongside the world-renowned footballer, Lionel Messi, for the launch of Tata Tiago.
 He was also a part of Tata Motors’ Auto Expo (2016 and 2018), the largest automotive show in Asia.
 He also ran the TIGI Presents Femina Salon & Spa Hair Heroes (2016) awards as a host.
 He also played master of ceremonies as the host of the Economic Times Brand Equity and Business Leaders awards for 4 years.

-In 2019, Sahukar hosted the prestigious Teacher’s Golden Thistle Awards that was created through partnership with Republic TV.
+In 2019, Sahukar hosted the prestigious Teacher's Golden Thistle Awards that was created through partnership with Republic TV.
 He is also the official host for BBC Top Gear Awards, Good Housekeeping Magazine Awards, Vogue Women of the Year Awards.